Ryderjj89/rsvp-manager/README.md

 - Guest Management
   - Track attendance status (yes/no)
   - Support for bringing additional guests
-  - Keep track of guest names
+  - Keep track of guest names and email addresses
   - View all RSVPs and items being brought
+  - Edit any part of a user's submission
+  - Re-send confirmation emails or just copy the unique submission link to send to the user in a message

 - Modern, Responsive UI
   - Clean, intuitive interface